Presentation anxiety is probably the most written about issue when it comes to public speaking

-Despite the ubiquity of this anxiety, at Mindful Presenter we have noticed an interesting phenomenon.
-When we ask professionals to stand and speak about something personal they truly care about, most of them shine.
-In other words, despite their insistence that they feel extremely anxious, their audience very rarely sees it.
-On a scale of 1 to 10 of anxiety, with 10 representing extreme fatigue, we very rarely see anything higher than a 4 or 5.
+Despite the ubiquity of presentation anxiety, at Mindful Presenter we have noticed an interesting phenomenon.
+When we ask professionals to stand and speak about something personal that they truly care about, most of them shine.

-When the same people turn to speak on a business topic many suddenly lose their energy, personality and passion.
-That is of course only to be expected; after all talking about seeing your daughter being born is an entirely different league to sharing your health and safety policies at work.
-The phenomenon remains in that we still rarely see the anxiety they say they feel even when speaking about business.
-The key difference is that in the absence of their personality shining through when speaking about business, many will lose their audiences attention.
-When we see or even think that our audience’s attention is waning our discomfort soars.
+When the same people turn to speak on a business topic, many suddenly lose their energy, personality and passion.
+Of course, talking about seeing your daughter being born is an entirely different league to sharing your health and safety policies at work.

-Whether you are about to give an important presentation, attend an interview or ask someone out on a date, we have all experienced the latent influence of the mind.
+Whether you are about to give an important presentation, attend an interview or ask someone out on a date, we have all experienced the potent influence of the mind.

-None of us were born with the ability to speak instantly let alone speak powerfully.
+None of us were born with the ability to speak instantly, let alone speak confidently.

 How many of us were taught to speak or present publicly at school, college or university?